salvillalon45/urlShortener-freeCodeCamp/README.md

 -   [Accept](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept): The Accept request HTTP header indicates which content types, expressed as MIME types, the client is able to understand.
 -   [Request header](https://developer.mozilla.org/en-US/docs/Glossary/Request_header): A request header is an HTTP header that can be used in an HTTP request to provide information about the request context, so that the server can tailor the response
--   Notes on body-parser:
+-   **Notes on body-parser:**
     -   Before parsing, the incoming data will be a regular string that could not access the data encoded inside, but after parsing, it becomes a JavaScript object where it can access the various data within.
-    -   body-parser is an NPM package that parses incoming request bodies in a middleware before your handlers, available under the req.body property.
+    -   **body-parser** is an NPM package that parses incoming request bodies in a middleware before your handlers, available under the req.body property.
     -   `bodyParser.json()` looks at requests where the Content-Type: application/json header is present and transforms the text-based JSON input into JS-accessible variables under req.body. \
     -   `bodyParser.urlencoded({extended: true})` does the same for URL-encoded requests.
 The extended: true precises that the req.body object will contain values of any type instead of just strings.
 -   `application/x-www-form-urlencoded` - is a MIME type used for encoding form data when it is submitted in HTML forms.
-It is the default encoding type for HTML forms and is widely used in web applications for sending data from the client (browser) to the server. - When a form is submitted with the application/x-www-form-urlencoded encoding type, the form data is encoded in key-value pairs, separated by "&" characters.
-Each key-value pair is URL-encoded, meaning that special characters are replaced with their corresponding percent-encoded values.
-The key and value are separated by the "=" character. - For example
+-  For example
     ```
     <form method="post" action="/login" enctype="application/x-www-form-urlencoded">
         <label for="username">Username:</label>